Vuenc/ML3D-Lecture-Notes/04 - Shape Segmentation and Labeling.md

 Drawback: uses handcrafted features.

 ##### BAE-NET: Branched Autoencoder for Shape Co-Segmentation [Chen et al. ’19]
 *Branched autoencoder*.
 Reconstruct each part of the shape.
-Intuition: apprarently the autoencoder does not only learn good features for reconstructing the whole thing, but also for reconstructing/segmenting the parts.
+Intuition: apparently the autoencoder does not only learn good features for reconstructing the whole thing, but also for reconstructing/segmenting the parts.

 ##### AdaCoSeg: Weakly Supervised Co-Segmentation [Zhu et al. '20]
 Train